cancerevo/AmpliconPE/README.md

 from AmpliconPE import BarcodeSet known_barcodes = BarcodeSet(target_genes, n_mismatches=1, indel=1)
 ```
-Reads are then processed using the `PairedFASTQIter` iterator:
+Reads are then processed using the `ReadPairedFASTQ` iterator:

 ```python
 from AmpliconPE import ReadPairedFASTQ